Defensive Rebalancing for Automated Market Makers: Conclusion

 \subsection{Practical Issues}

 Rebalancing requires active CFMMs to move tokens directly from one pool to another without changing LPs' ownership shares.
-Existing AMMs (\eg~\cite{uniswapv3,balancer,Bullish,CoinEx2025,SkateAMM2025}) provide a variety of methods for LPs to add or remove liquidity, but none currently provides the exact functionality needed to support rebalancing.
+Existing CFMMs (\eg,~\cite{uniswapv3,balancer,Bullish,CoinEx2025,SkateAMM2025}) provide mechanisms for LPs to add or remove liquidity, but none currently provide the exact functionality needed to support rebalancing.

 Rebalancing also raises security concerns.
-When presented with a rebalancing proposal, it is trivial for a CFMM to check that its own liquidity does not decrease, but expensive (in gas costs) to check whether the proposal maximizes the global objective function.
-For this reason, the LPs might engage a trusted third party to manage rebalancing, in the same way DEXes currently engage services like Chainlink~\cite{chainlink} to provide oracles, or LayerZero~\cite{layerzero} or Axelar~\cite{axelar} to provide cross-chain messaging.
-In the context of the Ethereum virtual machine, one could instead install a deterministic solver as a ``precompiled contract''~\cite{precompiled}, providing a low-cost way for a CFMM to verify that a proposed rebalancing is fair and optimal.
+When presented with a rebalancing proposal, it is trivial for a CFMM to check that its own liquidity does not decrease.
+However, verifying that the proposal maximizes the global objective function is expensive in gas costs.
+For this reason, the LPs might instead rely on a trusted third party to manage rebalancing, in the same way DEXes currently engage services like Chainlink~\cite{chainlink} to provide oracles, or LayerZero~\cite{layerzero} or Axelar~\cite{axelar} to provide cross-chain messaging.
+In the context of the Ethereum Virtual Machine, one could instead install a deterministic solver as a ``precompiled contract''~\cite{precompiled}, thereby providing a low-cost way for a CFMM to verify that a proposed rebalancing is fair and optimal.